 School is not only a place of academic learning, but of social learning as well.
 A teacher doesn't only teach.
 They also inspire and encourage their students to be their best version of themselves.
 And this can have a tremendous impact on how students interact with others now, and in the future.

 Whether teaching kindergarten, music, physical education or special education, a teacher is someone that students look up to, and aspire to be like.
 Some of our most influential and life-changing role models are teachers.

 What does a Teacher do?

-A day in the life of a teacher varies greatly depending on the subject they teach, and the age level of the students.
-If teaching kindergarten or elementary students, a teacher may cover a broad range of subjects.
-On the other hand, a high school teacher will typically specialize in a particular subject, such as math, english, music, or science.
+A day in the life of a teacher varies greatly, depending on the subject they teach and the age of their students.
+When teaching kindergarten or elementary students, teachers often cover a broad range of subjects.
+On the other hand, high school teachers will typically specialize in one particular subject, such as math, English, music, or science.

-A teacher especially needs to be an effective communicator and motivator, as it is irrelevant how much knowledge a teacher has if that knowledge cannot be shared and conveyed to the students in an interesting and understandable way.
+Teachers need to be effective communicators and motivators, as it is irrelevant how much knowledge a teacher has if that knowledge cannot be shared and conveyed to the students in an interesting and understandable way.